 How Homelessness Affects Society

 When you see a homeless person on the street, you’d probably feel pity for a second and then go about your business.
-As long as you’ve got a stable job and a roof over your head, homelessness is something that doesn’t really concern you.
+Homelessness doesn’t concern you as long as you’ve got a stable job and a roof over your head.

 Or so you thought.